Yemen - Asia

 • Keep evenings flexible

-A stronger first route in Aden usually means one named anchor like Sira Fortress plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Aden usually means one named anchor like Sira Fortress plus a nearby district block in Aden city center, Aden main arrival area, and Aden evening base area, instead of trying to collect every highlight in one day.

 Evenings in Aden are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.